Rodborough School

 Rodborough School from 1948 -1949 .
 The teacher on the left was Miss Bowring.
 Mr Watson, right, took standard 5, the scholarship class and may have been acting head during the transition period to the school becoming a secondary modern.

-Rodborough County Secondary School opened in 1951 with 280 pupils.
+Rodborough County Secondary School opened on the Rodborough Hill site on 26th April 1951 with 280 pupils.
+Anecdotally, it ceased to be a primary school in 1949 and the secondary school was phased in.
 By 1957, with 427 pupils, schoolrooms at Badbrook (the old British School) and Church Street (the old boys’ Board School) were put to use.
 There was no assembly hall, no canteen, no playing fields and no changing rooms.
 The boys used the Common for sports, and borrowed playing fields, but there was no provision for the girls.
 And by 1957, overcrowding meant many pupils were travelling to the new secondary modern at Stonehouse.

 Rodborough Secondary Modern School, Third year 1954